Thu Mar 18th, 2021, 1230-1800

 My number 1 trail angels Jon and Laurel

 Starting the trail was wonderful as always.
 It was a little warm in the direct sunlight but such a perfect day.
-Since I’ve been hiking in 80 degree weather plus humidity in FL, the dry heat of the desert doesn’t affect me much.
-I worked a little bit of a sweat under my new shirt but it dried oh so quickly.
+Since I’d just been hiking in 80 degree weather plus humidity in FL, the dry heat of the desert didn’t feel as bad.
+I worked up a little bit of a sweat under my long-sleeve shirt but it dried oh so quickly.

-I am wearing some new clothing for this hike.
-I have a sun hat instead of a visor and a long sleeve vented shirt, both of which to combat the sun.
-The long sleeves also shrug off attacks from cats claw and other evil thorny plants.
+I’m wearing some different clothing for this hike.
+I have a sun hat instead of a visor and a long sleeve vented shirt, both for better combating the sun.
+The long sleeves also protect from attacks from cats claw and other evil thorny plants.
 Already I noticed a big difference in feeling more safe from the UV.
-My shirt sleeves also snagged a few times but I can tell that the material is pretty durable and will fight back.
+My sleeves snagged a few times but I can tell that the material is pretty durable and will fight back.
 Better that than my bare arms.
-I am still wearing my hiking skirt but have added knee high compression socks.
+I’m still wearing my hiking skirt but have added knee-high compression socks.
 These are also for the sun and overgrown trails.
 They look silly but I could care less.

 All day we had gorgeous views of Weavers Needle, a prominent spire that stands out from multiple vantage points.
 And the surrounding canyons, creeks and cactus were astounding.
 Too bad this trail isn’t part of the AZT because it’s hands down one of the most scenic parts of AZ.
 Or maybe I was just really happy to be out hiking.
 The trail itself was also top notch…equestrian-ready which means wide and graded, with no overgrowth.
 We saw several groups of riders, which were nice to meet but also made me sad thinking of horse troubles.

 I was most disappointed that I didn’t test the filter before setting out.
-This same scenario happened to me on the PCT and I swore never again.
+This same scenario happened to me on the PCT and I swore it would never happen again.
 It was on my list of things to do but alas, good intentions.
 Oh well.

-At dinner, a western screetch owl began its cries.
-Knowing it was one of about 4 species of owl in AZ, it was pretty easy to narrow down what it was based on the call.
+At dinner, a western screech owl began its cries.
+Knowing it was one of about 4 species of owl in AZ, it was pretty easy to ID based on the call.
 At first I was excited to positively identity the owl but when it became apparent that it was going to be on auto replay all night, I considered earplugs.
 In the end it was nice to drift off to the distant night sounds which were at least consistent, a part of the ecosystem.